In May 2000, Repsol Sinopec Resources UK Limited became the major shareholder and operator of the terminal.

 It is a crucially important North Sea facility and a national resource, with an outstanding operational, environmental, and health and safety record.
 The Flotta Terminal has been in operation since 1976 and has made a significant contribution to Orkney’s economy and communities for more than 40 years.

 Repsol Sinopec fully supports the industry’s transition to clean, green energy and a secure future for skilled oil and gas workers in Scotland and across the UK.
-It has a strategic roadmap, supported by its shareholders and aligned with each of their strategic ambitions, which outlines key targets and priorities, including hydrogen opportunities as part of the energy transition.

 This project would enable the terminal to be progressively transformed over time into a diversified energy hub where conventional oil and gas operations continue, co-existing alongside the development of a sustainable long-term green future for the facility.